nopnop2002/esp-idf-sx126x/tcp-socket/README.md

 ### LoRa to TCP
-Receive from LoRa and publish as TCP.
+Receive from LoRa and send to TCP.
 ESP32 acts as TCP Client.
 You can use this script as TCP Server.
 ```python3 ./tcp-server.py```